Baked Corned Beef and Cabbage is a delicious corned beef recipe for fork tender, fall apart corned beef with cabbage and potatoes.

 How to serve

-- Rye bread or soda bread make great vessels to slather on some spicy mustard and pile high with brisket slices.
-Soda bread always reminds me of an oversize biscuit, so I usually opt for making a few batches of Big Flaky Baking Powder Biscuits instead.
+Make sure to include some bread.
+All bread goes great with corned beef but rye bread or soda bread are traditional.
+Soda bread always me of an oversize biscuit, so I usually opt for making a few batches of Big Flaky Baking Powder Biscuits instead.

 Make ahead meal

 To make corned beef and cabbage ahead of time simply cook brisket completely, through step five.
-Then, cool in its juices and cover tightly with aluminum foil.
+Then cool corned beef in its juices tightly covered with aluminum foil.
 Refrigerate up to 3 days.
-When ready to serve add potatoes and cabbage and reheat at 325 degrees until potatoes are tender and brisket is warmed through.
-About one hour.
+When ready to serve add potatoes and cabbage and reheat at 325 degrees until potatoes are tender and brisket is warmed through, about one hour.
 Reheat leftovers in the same way.

-A 3-4 pound brisket feeds up to 6 people giving about 4 large slices per serving.
-For leftovers, shoot for 1 pound per person and double the recipe.
+A 3-4 pound beef brisket feeds up to 6 people with about 4 large slices per serving.
+For larger appetites, or to make sure you have leftovers, you can average 1 pound per person instead.

 - 3-4 pounds corned beef brisket flat portion